NormalFery/NormalFery/README.md

 # NormalFery
 ## Hi there!

 I'm Fery, also known in the internet as "NormalFery" in other places, finally in github.
-I'm usually seen working with stuff in [PridePack](https://github.com/Pridecraft-Studios/pridepack), from [PrideCraft Studios](https://github.com/Pridecraft-Studios)
+I'm usually seen working with stuff on both [PridePack](https://github.com/Pridecraft-Studios/pridepack) and [PrideGUI](https://github.com/PrideCraft-Studios/PrideGUI) currently!, from [PrideCraft Studios!](https://github.com/Pridecraft-Studios)

 Although I don't have any repositories for myself, there is stuff I may work on privately.